Naturalisation - Wild Doncaster

-As part of Street Scene's efforts to tackle the Climate & Biodiversity Emergency, a Naturalisation trial has begun across Doncaster allowing areas to grow wild in order to increase biodiversity.
+As part of Street Scene's efforts to tackle the Climate & Biodiversity Emergency, a Naturalisation trial began across Doncaster in 2020.
+This saw specific areas across the city allowed to grow in order to increase biodiversity.
+This trail is now entering its final year.

 What is naturalisation?